-As an applicant who is the subject of a national fingerprint-based criminal history record check for a noncriminal justice purpose (such as an application for a job or license, an immigration or naturalization matter, security clearance, or adoption), you have certain rights which are discussed below.
+As an applicant who is the subject of a national fingerprint-based criminal history record check for a noncriminal justice purpose (such as an application for employment or a license, an immigration or naturalization matter, security clearance, or adoption), you have certain rights which are discussed below.

-- You must be provided written notification1 that your fingerprints will be used to check the criminal history records of the FBI.
+- You must be provided written notification by (insert appropriate agency) that your fingerprints will be used to check the criminal history records of the FBI.

-- If you have a criminal history record, you should be afforded a reasonable amount of time to correct or complete the record (or decline to do so) before the officials deny you the job, license, or other benefit based on information in the criminal history record.2
+- If you have a criminal history record, you should be afforded a reasonable amount of time to correct or complete the record (or decline to do so) before the officials deny you the employment, license, or other benefit based on information in the criminal history record.

 If you decide to challenge the accuracy or completeness of your FBI criminal history record, you should send your challenge to the agency that contributed the questioned information to the FBI.
 Alternatively, you may send your challenge directly to the FBI.
 The FBI will then forward your challenge to the agency that contributed the questioned information and request the agency to verify or correct the challenged entry.
 Upon receipt of an official communication from that agency, the FBI will make any necessary changes/corrections to your record in accordance with the information supplied by that agency.
 (See 28 CFR 16.30 through 16.34.)

 If you need additional information or assistance, please contact (insert contact information for the appropriate agency, such as, CJIS Systems Agency or State Identification Bureau).

 1 Written notification includes electronic notification, but excludes oral notification.